vendoy-ax/vendoy-ax/README.md

 - 👀 I’m interested in CVEs
 - 🌱 I’m currently learning system penetration
 - 💞️ I’m looking to collaborate on Discord
-- 📫 Reach me at vendax. on Discord
+- 📫 Reach me at v.e.n.d.a.x. on Discord